Schedule A Consultation

 -Move your arms as usual.
 You may gently move your arms over your head and maintain their full range of motion.
 You may comb and blow dry your hair, brush your teeth, etc.

--You should try to sleep/rest with your head and chest slightly elevated above the level of your lower body to help decrease swelling for the first few days after surgery.
+-Try to sleep/rest with your head and chest slightly elevated above the level of your lower body to help decrease swelling for the first few days after surgery.
 This can be accomplished with a few pillows.

--No heavy lifting (>10lbs) for one week.
+-No heavy lifting (>10 lbs) for one week.

 -No strenuous physical activity until cleared by Dr. DePerro.

 -Smoking causes multiple wound healing complications.
-It is very important that you do not smoke and you are not around people that smoke for at least 6 weeks after surgery.
-Second hand smoke is just as harmful as if you were to smoke.
+It is very important that you do not smoke, and you are not around people that smoke for at least 6 weeks after surgery.
+Secondhand smoke is just as harmful as if you were to smoke.

 -Be sure to walk at least 300 yards daily.
 This can be broken up in multiple short trips.
 It is OK and recommended that you walk more than the minimum of 300 yards.
 This will help prevent Deep Vein Thrombosis (DVT’s/Blood Clots) and Pulmonary Embolisms (PE’s).